datacommonsorg/docsite/custom_dc/launch_cloud.md

 To verify that traffic is hitting the cache:

 1. Run some queries against your running Cloud Run service.
-1. In the Cloud Console, go to the [Redis Memorystore instance page](https://console.cloud.google.com/) for your project.
+1. Go to <https://console.cloud.google.com/memorystore/redis/instances>{: target="_blank"} for your project.
 1. Select the Redis instance that has just been created.
 1. Under **Instance Functions**, click **Monitoring**.
 1. Scroll to the **Cache Hit Ratio** graph.
 You should see a significant percentage of your traffic hitting the cache.